xiduzo/portfolio_astro/src/content/portfolio/fissa.md

 Easy peasy, lemon squeezy right?
 Well, not quite.
 This approach has a few drawbacks:

-1. Whenever we add a song to the Fissa, we up-vote the track.
-Who doesn't want to up-vote their own track, right?
-However, this means whenever a track is added we needed to re-calculate the indexes of all the tracks below the current track as their order might have been changed.
+1. When we add a song to Fissa, we up-vote it.
+Who wouldn't up-vote their own track, right?
+But this means that whenever a track is added, we must recalculate the indexes of all the tracks below it because their order might change.
-2. Users can up- and down-vote track at any time.
-This means that the indexes of the tracks are constantly changing.
-This is not a problem in itself, but it can interfere with any ongoing re-calculations of the indexes.
+2. Users can up- or down-vote tracks anytime, leading to constant index changes.
+While this isn't inherently problematic, it can disrupt ongoing index recalculations.
-3. Due to the uniqueness of the index, we needed to update the indexes twice.
-Once to clear out the new index, and once to update the index of the track which was moved.
+3. Because of the unique index constraint in prisma, we had to update it twice: once to clear the new index and once to update the moved track's index.

-**Calculating the new indexes, including the fake updates**
+**Calculating the new indexes**
 ```typescript
 class FissaService {
   // ...